pgRouting/pgrouting/doc/graphColoring/pgr_sequentialVertexColoring.rst

 Efficient graph coloring is an NP-Hard problem, and therefore, the Sequential Vertex Coloring algorithm does not always produce optimal coloring.
-This algorithm follows a greedy strategy by iterating through all the vertices sequentially, and assigning the smallest possible color that is not used by its neighbors to each vertex.
+This algorithm follows a greedy strategy by iterating through all the vertices sequentially, and assigning the smallest possible color that is not used by its neighbors, to each vertex.

 **The main Characteristics are:**